 If you have a significant estate or your business dealings are complex, and you and your spouse cannot reach an agreement, then it is essential to get advice from Attorneys that know and understand divorce law and have experience in dealing with complex divorces.

-It is advisable to keep your communication with your Attorney open with regards to billing so that you know where you stand at all times.
+It is advisable to keep your communication with your Attorney open regarding billing so that you know where you stand at all times.

 Take the time to understand who else will be billing you for work done on your behalf.
 Many law firms will charge for the time spent on your matter by their Candidate Attorneys or Paralegals.